 The penalty for holding

-Get your game face on for “The Penalty for Holding” (Less Than Three Press), Georgette Gouveia's male/male literary romance about a gay, biracial quarterback’s search for identity, acceptance, success and love amid the brutal beauty of the NFL.
-Published by Less Than Three Press, it’s a timely tale of male power and rivalry – subjects that have always thrilled the author – set against the backdrop of the one-percenters she's long observed as a luxury magazine editor and senior cultural writer.
+Get your game face on for 2018 Lambda Literary Awards finalist “The Penalty for Holding” (to be reissued by JMS Books Sept.
+25), Georgette Gouveia's male/male literary romance about a gay, biracial quarterback’s search for identity, acceptance, success and love amid the brutal beauty of the NFL.
+Reissued by JMS Books, it’s a timely tale of male power and rivalry – subjects that have always thrilled the author – set against the backdrop of the one-percenters she's long observed as a luxury magazine editor and senior cultural writer.

 When the quarterback of the hapless New York Templars is injured, backup QB Quinn Novak takes the team to the playoffs.
 There he attracts the attention of two other quarterbacks who’ve been rivals since high school – Mal Ryan of the Philadelphia Quakers and Tam Tarquin of the San Francisco Miners.
 Quinn begins a volatile relationship with the narcissistic Mal and a loving one with the open-hearted Tam, keeping each secret from the other.